Tesla's Anti-Employee Handbook

 Sure, this is clearly all about having a good load of fun at Tesla!

 At the conclusion of the document, we encounter the one paragraph that should have been the only message in the handbook :

 "[...] just behave like the sort of person you want as your co-worker.
 Treat everyone like you want to be treated.
 Tesla must be the kind of company where people look forward to coming to work in the morning.
 Life is too short for anything else."

 It's good they put this under the "moral of the story" heading, because, well, it was kind of hard to derive that from the condescending paragraphs before.

-Such a shame that most of what's being conveyed in the 4-page document ruins the powerful beginning and end.
+Such a shame that most of what's being conveyed in the 4-page employee handbook ruins the powerful beginning and end.
 A humble suggestion to Tesla: go ahead and ditch 90% of the document.